blinklv/grunt-google-fontface/README.md

 ### Overview

 [Google Fonts][] is a good web site which you can get many beautiful custom fonts.
 You can reference them from **Google Fonts** directly or download them (**TTF** files) to your local storage then reference them.
-In second case, you have to configure CSS files which contain `@font-face` definiations for your local TTF files.
+In the second case, you have to configure CSS files which contain `@font-face` definitions for your local TTF files.
 This plugin will fetch these CSS configurations from **Google Fonts** and modify them to satisfy your needs.

 ### Options